 She skipped across the room with glee and wiggled some more.

-In all fairness though, I suspect that the identity of the gift bearer didn’t matter as much.
+In all fairness, I suspect that the identity of the gift bearer didn’t matter as much.
 I bet she would have been willing to close her eyes super tight at night and have the gremlin drop by with a gift.

 Don’t get me wrong.
-I love fairies.
-My kids love fairies.
+We love fairies.
 The woodland kind.

+The Tooth Fairy wasn’t a part of my growing up.
+Losing teeth was a natural phenomenon that every child went through.
 I think the first lost tooth might have gotten a Hip Hip Hooray, but celebration of every single lost baby tooth definitely didn’t happen.
+(We did just fine, btw.)

 The tooth came out much quicker than I had planned for.